 For 1 Batch(es)

 - Clean your pumpkin under water.
 Split it in half and using a regular spoon or an ice cream scoop, scoop out the seeds and the fiber.
 If you'd like, you can save the seeds for another use.

 - Cut into smaller pieces and place on a baking tray lined with parchment paper.
-Cover it with aluminum foil and put into preheated oven at 190° C. Roast until a knife can be easily inserted and removed from the pumpkin, 30 to 45 minutes.
+Cover it with aluminum foil and put into preheated oven at 190 °C. Roast until it becomes tender, about 30 to 45 minutes.

-- Remove the pumpkin from the oven and cool it down, about 1 hour.
-After that using a large spoon remove the flesh of the roasted pumpkin into your food processor or blender and process until the flesh is smooth, about 3 - 4 minutes.
+- Remove the pumpkin from the oven and let cool it down for about 1 hour then using a large spoon remove the flesh of the roasted pumpkin into your food processor or blender and process until smooth and creamy, about 3 - 4 minutes.
 You can store the pumpkin puree in the fridge for 3 to 5 days and in your freezer for up to 3 months.

 This Thanksgiving was my first time using fresh pumpkin when making the pie.
 I'm never going back to...